NatanHerzog/statics-matlab/CHAPTER-2/ch2_plan.md

 $$\vec{F} = \begin{bmatrix} 17 & 12 & 35 \end{bmatrix} [N] $$

-we can use the `norm()` command to get a better understanding of what this actually means.
+we can use the `norm()` command to get a better understanding of what this information actually means in the real world.

+Recall our steps:

 1. Determine $\lvert\vec{F}\rvert$
-2. Calculate the unit (direction) vector
+2. Calculate the unit (direction) vector, $\hat{u}$
 3. Rewrite $\vec{F}$ to have a more useful physical interpretation

 ```MATLAB